I have questions about…

 Are letters of recommendation required?

 Yes.
-As of Spring 2018, MIX will require one letter of recommendation to be submitted in addition to the MIX Online Application.
+MIX requires one letter of recommendation to be submitted in addition to the MIX Online Application.
 An interview may also be required in some cases.

 Keep in mind that after your Nomination & Next Steps, you may have to submit additional letters of recommendation with your partner university secondary application.
 Some overseas partner universities require letters of recommendation, while others do not.